ovh/docs/pages/web_cloud/web_hosting/hosting_first_steps_with_web_hosting/guide.en-ie.md

 You can find all the details on this feature in our guide on "[Monitoring and managing automated emails in your web hosting plan](/pages/web_cloud/web_hosting/mail_function_script_records)".

-#### The scheduled tasks "CRON"
+#### The scheduled tasks (CRON)

-With "CRON" tasks, you can automatically run scripts hosted on your web hosting plan.
+With CRON tasks, you can automatically run scripts hosted on your web hosting plan.

 If your [web hosting plan](https://www.ovhcloud.com/en-ie/web-hosting/) has this option, please refer to our guide on "[Using automated tasks on a Web Hosting plan](/pages/web_cloud/web_hosting/cron_tasks)" for further details.